piMoll/SEILAPLAN/docs/index.md

 ## Installation

-To run SEILAPLAN [QGIS](https://qgis.org/) is required, a freely available geographic information system for viewing and analyzing geodata.
+SEILAPLAN is a plugin for the widely used [QGIS](https://qgis.org/) software, a freely available geographic information system for viewing and analyzing geodata.

-It is recommended to use a current Long Term Support (LTS) version of QGIS and update it regularly.
+It is recommended to install a current Long Term Support (LTS) version of QGIS and update it regularly.
 Seilaplan can be used in QGIS version 3 (>3.22) and is compatible with the upcoming version 4.
 The plugin runs on Linux, Windows and OS X.

-1. Download and install QGIS from [here](https://www.qgis.org/download/)
+1. Download and install QGIS [here](https://www.qgis.org/download/)
 2. Open the Plugin Manager in QGIS: Menu _Plugins > Manage and Install Plugins_
 3. In the _All_ tab, search for "SEILAPLAN"
 4. Select the entry and click _Install Plugin_